 It seems they knew that if they could just get their friend to spend some time with Jesus - even a cynic like Nathanael - that would be enough.
 And Jesus is still enough today.
 Like his first followers, we can ask our friends to come and see Jesus by sharing the stories of Jesus from the gospels and by inviting them to read these stories.

-We can do this by having them read through one of the gospels or we can invite them to into a discovery Bible study using one of several story sets:
+We can do this by inviting them read through one of the gospels with us or we can invite them to into a discovery Bible study using one of several story sets:

 My default has been to invite people to church or to open up deep philosophical conversations with my far from God friends.
-God has of course used both of these tactics, but increasingly I'm learning (and trying to learn) to default to simply asking them to come and see Jesus for themselves.
+God has of course used both of these tactics, but increasingly I'm learning (and trying to learn) to default to simply asking them to come and see Jesus for themselves by inviting them to read the gospels with me.

 How about you?
 How have you been inviting people to Jesus lately?